peercoin/rfcs/text/0024-pow-spacing-augmentation/0024-pow-spacing-augmentation.md

 Strings of PoW blocks are bad and no one likes them.

+Blockchain stability and the concept of finality rely on a regular distribution of blocks.
+Long strings of PoW chains can be orphaned with just a single PoS block, damaging both the integrity of the chain and the miners who worked for the blocks.
+With this in mind, we seek methods of discouraging multiple PoW blocks in a row.
+At the same time, we do not want to affect the rewards and behaviors of the PoS mechanism, so we will not couple any portion of the PoW algorithm to awareness of PoS blocks, aside from the safe hallmarking of time as in rfc20.
+Rather, we will use the passage of time as our sole feedback control and we will identify an appropriate dilation of the difficulty adjustment algorithm to accentuate difficulty spikes on tightly packed PoW blocks.

 ## Detailed design

-The purpose of Proof of Work in the Peercoin chain is somewhat unique in its design.
-Specifically, the purpose is to provably distribute coin rather than to validate an immutable record.
-Given the dependency of rfc0020 regarding updating the PoW difficulty on PoS blocks, the protocol has the opportunity to tighten up difficulty changes without fearing difficulty bombs so much.
-With this in mind, we revisit the difficulty adjustment algorithm and look for opportunities to achieve a more stable chain with regular distribution.

-The current algorithm for modifying the proof of work difficulty is as follows:
+The current algorithm for modifying the proof of work difficulty is an exponential moving average as follows:

         int64_t nInterval = params.nTargetTimespan / nTargetSpacing;
         bnNew *= ((nInterval - 1) * nTargetSpacing + nActualSpacing + nActualSpacing);